 If you fail to attend training with no reasonable notice, you may be liable for the full costs of the replacement booking.

-The panel is made up of a representative from the Scottish Government (which is funding the training), a representative from Lantra Scotland with practical farming experience and knowledge of accredited training, and another with administrative and training delivery experience.
+Our Review Panel is made up of a representative from the Scottish Government (which is funding the training), together with representatives from Lantra Scotland who have knowledge of accredited training and delivery.
 Where required, the panel will draw on internal and external specialist advice.